litch/run-rob/README.md

 - **Multiple Motors**: The app automatically discovers all motors on the bus.
 Use ← and → to switch between them.
 - **Lock Mode**: Use Lock Mode (press `L`) when you need the motor to resist external forces with high stiffness.
-- **Re-zeroing**: If a motor's zero position seems off, press `Z` to set the current position as the new zero.
+- **Calibration**: Press `0` to set the motor's current physical position as the new zero point.
+This is useful for calibrating the motor's home position.
+- **Return to Zero**: Press `Z` to command the motor to move back to the zero position.
 - **Diagnostics**: Check the fault indicators if a motor behaves unexpectedly.
 Temperature and torque readings help identify mechanical issues.
 - **Logging**: Check `./logs/motor-control.log.*` for detailed diagnostic information if something goes wrong.